Astron/Astron/doc/internal_protocol.md

             ]*field_count)

     COMPARISON_QUERY  ->    // COMPARISON_QUERY implies the following structure
-        (uint16 compare_count,  // Number of following comparisons (think SQL WHERE field = value)
+        (uint16 dclass_id,      // The DistributedClass of objects to be compared uint16 compare_count,  // Number of following comparisons (think SQL WHERE field = value)
             [uint8 compare_op,      // EQUALS(0), NOT_EQUALS(1)
-             uint16 field,          // The field of the DistributeClass to compare VALUE                  // The serialized value of that field ]*compare_count)
+             uint16 field,          // The field of the DistributeClass to compare
+             <VALUE>                // The serialized value of that field
+            ]*compare_count)

     REQUIRED ->             // REQUIRED is an inline of